rvanhorn/hugo-dynamic-tabs/README.md

 {{< /tabs >}}
 ```

-The following is an example of a Hugo Dynamic Tabs being used with multiple nested tab shortcodes.
+The following is an example of Hugo Dynamic Tabs being used with multiple nested tab shortcodes.

 ```
 {{< tabs tabTotal="3" tabID="1" tabName1="Tab 1" tabName2="Tab 2" tabName3="Tab 3" >}}